T1 only for outside Europe, or what was it again?

-Worldwide transport of alcoholic drinks entails the necessary documentation.
-To ensure smooth transit of goods around the world, documents such as the T1 and T2 export documents are required.
-The transport of goods through the European Union without paying (import) duties is subject to the regulations of a transit document.
-But what is the difference between a T1 and T2 customs status?
-And what do these codes exactly mean?
+Worldwide transportation of alcoholic beverages requires documentation.
+Documents such as the T1 and T2 export documents are required to ensure the smooth transit of goods around the world.
+To transport goods through the European Union without paying (import) duties, a transit document is required.
+But what is the difference between a T1 and a T2 customs status?
+And what do these codes mean?

 What is the difference between T1 and T2 customs status?

-The difference between a T1 customs document and a T2 customs document is, besides the actual content of the cargo, about where you can sell the goods.
-Products with a T1 customs status can only be sold outside the EU.
-Goods that have a T2 status can be sold both within and outside the EU.
-The document that should be used generally depends on where you want or have to pay your customs duties.
-If you have permission from the brand owner, you can turn T1 items into T2 items to be able to sell it in the EU.
-Below, we explain exactly what which document entails.
+The difference between a T1 customs document and a T2 customs document is, besides the actual content of the The difference between a T1 customs document and a T2 customs document, besides the actual content of the cargo, is where you can sell the goods.
+Goods with a T1 customs status can only be sold outside the EU.
+Goods with T2 status can be sold both inside and outside the EU.
+The document that should be used generally depends on where you want or need to pay your customs duties.
+If you have permission from the brand owner, you can convert T1 items to T2 items to be able to sell them in the EU.
+Below we explain exactly what each document entails.

 What is a T1 transit document?

-A T1 transport document refers to products that are produced in or for use outside the EU.
-Products with a T1 status may only be sold outside the EU for circulation.
-Before VATs and import duties are paid, these goods can’t be traded.
-By drawing up a T1 document, you can clear the goods domestically.
-This often happens when sensitive goods, like alcohol, need to be checked by customs authorities.
-If you have the manufacturer’s permission, you can also sell T1 products inside the EU.
+A T1 transport document applies to products manufactured in or for use outside the EU.
+Products with T1 status can only be sold for circulation outside the EU.
+These goods cannot be traded until VAT and import duties have been paid.
+By issuing a T1 document, you can clear the goods domestically.
+This is often used when sensitive goods, such as alcohol, need to be checked by customs authorities.
+If you have the manufacturer’s permission, you can also sell T1 products within the EU.

 When is a T1 document required?

-T1 documents are required to transit goods that enter the EU but it’s not clear if they stay within the European territory.
-It is also necessary for goods that will be stored at a customs bonded warehouse in the EU.
-As a result, no import duties have to be paid.
-The T1 document is also mandatory for outgoing shipments that are sent from your customs warehouse.
-When the goods arrive at the final destination, the T1 document must be closed to avoid additional customs tax.
+T1 documents are required for transit goods that enter the EU, but it’s not clear if they will remain on European territory.
+It is also required for goods that will be stored in a bonded warehouse in the EU.
+As a result, no import duties need to be paid.
+The T1 document is also required for outbound shipments that are shipped from your bonded warehouse.
+When the goods arrive at their final destination, the T1 document must be closed to avoid additional duties.

-Are the goods sold within the EU?
-The moment the goods are sold, a customs clearance is made, so that you can freely market the goods.
+Will the goods be sold within the EU?
+As soon as the goods are sold, they are cleared through customs so that you can market them freely.

 Where to get a t1 document